Wesley Chapel Water Restrictions 2026

 Stage 2 enacts higher water rates effective May 16, 2026 for nonresidential, agricultural, and industrial customers and for residential customers exceeding 10,000 gallons per month.
 Off-schedule spray irrigation is enforced under the Union County Water Shortage Response Plan.
 Verify current surcharge amounts at unionconserves.com.

-North Carolina HOA law (NCGS §47F-3-121 plus G.S.
+North Carolina HOA law (NCGS ยง47F-3-121 plus G.S.
 143-355.2) prohibits HOAs from fining residents for dormant or brown lawns during active mandatory drought restrictions.
 Union County Water Stage 2 supersedes HOA covenants requiring lawn watering outside the assigned 3-day schedule.

 If your homeowners association sends a violation notice for a dormant or brown lawn during the current restriction period, respond in writing citing the applicable law and include a copy of the Union County Water's current restriction order.
 Most HOAs will rescind the notice once they are made aware of the legal protections in place.
-If the issue persists, contact your county’s code enforcement division for assistance.
+If the issue persists, contact your countyโs code enforcement division for assistance.

 Why These Restrictions Exist

+Wesley Chapel is a village in eastern Union County, North Carolina, between Indian Trail and Waxhaw.
+Incorporated in 1998, it is a high-growth bedroom community for Charlotte commuters with a rural-suburban character: more rural than Indian Trail, more suburban than the smaller Union County communities.
+Union County Public Schools is the largest employer, with Cuthbertson High School and Wesley Chapel Elementary as community anchors.
 Wesley Chapel is served by Union County Water, which declared Stage 2 of its Water Shortage Response Plan effective May 15, 2026, the county's first Stage 2 since 2009.
 County Manager Brian Matthews directed the escalation from Stage 1 voluntary conservation (in place since April 21).
 The trigger is 6-plus months of severe drought across the southeastern United States; the NC Drought Management Advisory Council classifies the area in D2 to D3 drought.
 Union County's Stage 2 is coordinated with the regional CW-DMAG (Catawba-Wateree Drought Management Advisory Group).
+Drip and hand watering remain unrestricted by day.
+Higher Stage 2 rates took effect May 16, 2026.
+Important disambiguation: this page covers Wesley Chapel, North Carolina (Union County, population ~25,000).
+It is a different and much smaller community than Wesley Chapel, Florida (Pasco County, population ~85,000), which is a Tampa-area community on a completely different water utility and framework.
+Wesley Chapel, NC residents follow the Union County Water Stage 2 schedule described here.

 This deficit has accumulated over the current water year and represents a significant departure from historical averages for the Wesley Chapel area.
 Water supply reservoirs and aquifer levels are well below seasonal targets, necessitating mandatory conservation measures.